ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_pmsmModel/uz_pmsmModel.rst

     i_q &= \frac{\psi_q}{L_q}

-With the rotational speed linked to the electrical rotation speed in dq-coordinates by the number of pole pairs:
+With the rotational speed linked to the electrical rotation speed in dq-coordinates by the number of pole pairs [[#Schroeder_Regelung]_, p.
+1092]:

 .. math::